-The Forget Me Not team are absolutely overwhelmed with the desperation being faced by the children and their families we support in India and Nepal.
+The Forget Me Not team are absolutely overwhelmed with the desperation being faced by the children and their families we support in India, Nepal and Uganda.

 Loved ones are dying at a rate of 1 person every 4 minutes in India and they truly need our help now more than ever.
 There are next to no ICU beds and oxygen supplies are dwindling.
 People do not have access to medical care and medicines.

 If daily wage earners are unable to work today, they’re unable to feed their families tomorrow.

 In Nepal, the situation is even just as dire with vaccines running short, hospitals overwhelmed and positive testing rates being reported at a horrific 47%.

 The situation in Uganda is getting worse and our grandmothers are extremely vulnerable, with dire consequences for their families and the children they are raising.
 We are also trying to keep people safe who are HIV+ and immune compromised.
 It’s a massive task.
 We remain vigilant.